b401/Blog/kerberos.md

 - _Cache Flags:_   Supports different extensions [S4U2self](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-sfu/02636893-7a1f-4357-af9a-b672e3e3de13) for example or if this ticket can be used for delegation.
 - _Kdc Called:_ Indicates the KDC server that was contacted for obtaining this ticket.

-#### TS
+#### TGS Ticket / Service Ticket (ST)

-A TS is in essence a copy of the original TGT but contains different flags (and session key) which is valid for a service in the same realm.
+A ST is in essence a copy of the original TGT but contains different flags (and session key) which is valid for a service in the same realm.
 While cross-realm kerberos authentication is possible, the complexity would be too much for this post.

 ```
 ...